-I got married in December of 2016.
-I am 30 years old.
-It took me a very long time to finally find the one.
+I got married in December 2016.
+I am 35 years old.
+It took me a very long time to find the one.
 Why?
 Because of all the reasons listed here.

-I just finally told myself at about the age 23 that marriage was not for me.
+I just finally told myself at about the age of 23 that marriage was not for me.
 It was not something that would happen to me.
 So I stopped looking.
-Sure I went on a couple of dates – and ew yuck – hated it.
+Sure, I went on a couple of dates—and ew yuck—hated it.
 I loved being single and everything else just seemed like a waste of time.

-I also did enjoy the fact that I could come and go as I please.
-I never had to get permission to go anywhere with anyone.
+I also enjoyed the fact that I could come and go as I please, never needing permission to go anywhere with anyone.
 I could sleep with whomever as well.
 It was so nice to just be so independent and work all the time.
-I never had any excuses to miss work.
-I was always there and always working and always dedicated.
+I had no excuses to miss work.
+I was always there and always working with dedication.

 How I got to be this way was a bunch of poor decision-making on my part.
-But I guess I wouldn’t change anything because it all lead me to the man of my dreams.
+I wouldn’t change anything because it all lead me to the man of my dreams.

-These are my reasons why an independent woman could struggle with falling in love.
+These are my reasons independent women struggle with falling in love.

 1. It’s difficult finding an independent guy.

-The guy an independent woman must find in order to give up being independent must be independent on his own rights.
-He has to literally be worth it.
-Worth giving up those few hours at night that you would normally be working a ridiculous amount of overtime, worth the stopping of hanging out with friends, worth the time and the effort, or even being in your life.
+The guy an independent woman needs must be independent in his own rights.
+He has to be worth it.
+Worth giving up those few hours at night that you would normally work a ridiculous amount of overtime, worth the stopping of hanging out with friends, worth the time and the effort, or even being in your life.

 2. Independent women are looking for knowledgeable men.